 Historically, we generate a substantial portion of our revenues from online advertising.
-The revenues generated from online advertising decreased by 20.1% from US\$48.0 million in the year ended December 31, 2013 to US\$38.4 million in the year ended December 31, 2014 primarily due to our discontinuing the delivery of advertisements on Xunlei Accelerator to further improve our user experience and to enhance user engagement on Xunlei Accelerator.
+The revenues generated from online advertising decreased by 20.1% from US\$48.0 million in the year ended December 31, 2014 primarily due to our discontinuing the delivery of advertisements on Xunlei Accelerator to further improve our user experience and to enhance user engagement on Xunlei Accelerator.
 The revenues generated from online advertising further decreased to US\$15.2 million in 2015 due to our sale in July 2015 of Xunlei Kankan, which historically contributed a significant portion of our advertising revenues and a majority of our advertisers.
-We cannot assure you that we can continue to retain our advertising agencies and advertisers or attract new advertising agencies and advertisers.
+We cannot assure you that we can continue to retain our advertising advertisers and advertisers or attract new advertising agencies and advertisers.
 The number of advertisers that use our online advertising services decreased from 485 in 2011 through the years to 252 and 119 in 2014 and 2015, respectively, not including advertisers on the Guangdiantong third party platform.
-If we cannot retain our existing advertisers or develop new advertising agencies are typically one-year framework agreements, such advertising arrangements may be easily amended or terminated without incurring liabilities.
+If we cannot retain our existing advertisers or develop new advertisers in the future, our revenues generated from online advertising will be materially and negatively affected.
+Since our arrangements with third-party advertising agencies are typically one-year framework agreements, such advertising arrangements may be easily amended or terminated without incurring liabilities.